KOzg/fe-skillz/README.md

 Hope this readMe finds you well.
 Let's do a deep dive on what I've got going on in this project.

+    - Got a bunch of dependencies so first thing's, first: npm install #please

     - React 17 - Redux.
 Using effect hooks, useSelector to prevent prop drilling.
 Header Reducer has the initial state.

     - Using classnames to update element classes conditionally.